mongodb-developer/atlas-search-soccer/README.md

 <br/>
 <p><em>Note: This dataset is mocked.
 Please do not use to make actual dining decisions.</em></p>

-<p> What's Cooking implements many Atlas Search features from autocomplete to custom function scoring.
+<p> Atlas Search Soccer implements many Atlas Search features from autocomplete to search facets.
 Using the $search operator in a MongoDB aggregation pipeline, we can build fine-grained searches across text, numerics, and geospatial data.
-By building out What's Cooking, you'll learn all sorts of ways MongoDB allows you to build complex, fine-grained full-text searches on your Atlas data.</p>
+By building out your FIFA dream team, you'll learn all sorts of ways MongoDB allows you to build complex, fine-grained full-text searches on your Atlas data.</p>

 **No additional servers or software needed.
 No need to keep data in sync.
 Everything is done in MongoDB Atlas.**

 - fuzzy matching
-- highlighting
+- wildcard
 - autocomplete
 - range queries
-- geoqueries
 - facets
 - relevance-based scoring
-- custom function scoring
-- synonyms

-<p>Check out the video of the MongoDB .Live keynote to see a demonstration of all the features or visit the link below to play around with the finished application, hosted entirely in MongoDB Atlas:</p>
+<p>Check out the video to see a demonstration of all the features or visit the link below to play around with the finished application, hosted entirely in MongoDB Atlas:</p>
-<h2 align="center"><a href="https://www.atlassearchrestaurants.com">www.atlassearchrestaurants.com</a></h2>
+<h2 align="center"><a href="https://www.atlassearchsoccer.com">www.atlassearchsoccer.com</a></h2>

 <p>This application is hosted entirely by MongoDB Atlas was created using:</p>

 - React
 - Tailwind CSS
 - MongoDB Realm for backend HTTPs endpoints and webhooks
-- A modified sample dataset based on MongoDB's Atlas sample_restaurants dataset
+- A FIFA 22 player dataset found on kaggle // -----------link to and credit -------------

 <p float="left">
     <img src="WhatsCookingArchitecture.png" width="750"  />